 Your Library PIN

 All registered library users have a library barcode and a four-digit PIN.
-This provides access to your library record via the Library catalogue
+This provides access to your library record via Library Search

 and allows you to use the self-service kiosks and laptop cabinets.

 How to reset your Library PIN

 There are two self-service methods of resetting your Library PIN.
 The right one for you depends on whether your King’s ID (e.g. K1234567) is included in your Library record or not.
 All students and some staff have this information in their record.

 Most staff and NHS staff will need to use the second method to reset their PIN.